 How Do I Find a Financial Advisor?

 As you look for a financial advisor, you need to consider all of your options and not just choose the one that is most convenient.
 Ask around.
-Don't be afraid to ask for referrals from other clients; this will let you know that the financial advisor is competent and reliable.
+Don't be afraid to ask for referrals from other clients; they will let you know that the financial advisor is competent and reliable.
 You should also interview several and make sure that your financial advisor can explain the investment options to you and then let you make the choice.

 A good financial advisor will listen to your goals and understand the amount of risk you are willing to take so they can find products that match those goals.
 They should be able to help you with creating a financial plan.
 Additionally, they should be able to explain the risks and benefits of each investment option and show you how to spread your investments out over several options and in different risk categories to protect yourself.
-If they can't do this, you should find a new financial advisor.
+If they can't do that, you should find a new financial advisor.

 Be thorough when you are vetting financial advisors.
 Here are few tips: